hyperledger/identus-cloud-agent/README.md

 {"version":"1.9.2"}
 ```

-> For more information about all available configuration parameters, please, check [PRISM Cloud Agent configuration](https://docs.atalaprism.io/docs/atala-prism/prism-cloud-agent/environment-variables) section at the documentation portal and edit the `docker-compose-demo.yml` file accordingly.
+> For more information about all available configuration parameters, please, check [Cloud Agent configuration](https://docs.atalaprism.io/docs/atala-prism/prism-cloud-agent/environment-variables) section at the documentation portal and edit the `docker-compose-demo.yml` file accordingly.

-#### Compatibility between PRISM Cloud Agent and PRISM Node
+#### Compatibility between Cloud Agent and PRISM Node

 There could be some incompatibilities between the most latest versions of Enterprise Cloud Agent and PRISM Node.
 Please, use the following table to check the compatibility between the versions: